Where to Buy

 GBM Assessment (Score: 8/10)

-Wuthering Heights is a novel of extraordinary power and originality, a dark exploration of Romantic passion taken to its most destructive extremes.
+Wuthering Heights is a novel of remarkable power and originality, a dark exploration of Romantic passion taken to its most destructive extremes.
 The consuming, almost supernatural bond between Heathcliff and Catherine Earnshaw transcends conventional love stories, becoming a force as elemental and pitiless as the Yorkshire moors against which it unfolds.
 Emily Brontë created a work unlike anything that had come before in English fiction, one that continues to haunt and unsettle readers.

-Published in 1847 under the pseudonym Ellis Bell during the Victorian era, Wuthering Heights was Emily Brontë's only novel; she died the following year at the age of thirty.
+Dating from 1847 under the pseudonym Ellis Bell during the Victorian era, Wuthering Heights was Emily Brontë's only novel; she died the following year at the age of thirty.
 Initially met with bewildered and sometimes hostile reviews, the novel has since been recognized as one of the greatest works of English literature.
 It has inspired multiple film adaptations, and Kate Bush's 1978 song of the same name introduced the story to yet another generation of admirers.

 England, 1847